Regulatory Information: Anatomical Models used in Preoperative Planning

 Formlabs is an industry-leading manufacturer of 3D printers and materials used by healthcare providers to support the practice of medicine.
 Bold blue text below indicates a link to a third party webpage with supporting information.
 Questions?
 Email [email protected]

-3D printed anatomical models that are marketed for diagnostic use may be considered medical devices and may be subject to regulation.
+3D printed anatomical models that are marketed for diagnostic use in the US may be considered medical devices and may be subject to regulation.
 As of this writing, the latest FDA Current Practices and Regulations document can be found here.
-We recommend that point-of-care manufacturers become familiar with the entire document, particularly slide 16.
+We recommend anyone printing at the point-of-care become familiar with the entire document, particularly slide 16.
 The FDA is also leading a stakeholder engagement process, of which Formlabs is an active member, and released a public discussion paper in December 2021.

 - Materialise Medical: Form 3B and Form 3BL have been validated by Materialise as part of its FDA 510(k) cleared process using Mimics software.

-- Synopsys: Form 3B and Form 3BL have been validated by Synopsys as part of its FDA 510(k) cleared process using Simpleware software.
+- Synopsys: Form 3B and Form 3BL have been validated by Synopsys as part of its CE and FDA 510(k) cleared process using Simpleware software.
 Reglatory details can be found here.

 - Medviso: Form 3B+ and Fuse 1 have been validated by Medviso as part of its CE-marked and FDA 510(k) cleared process for Segment 3D Print.
 Additional regulatory approvals can be found here.